 How to Choose Welding Helmets – Buying Guide?

-Safety is the first and foremost thing to consider while welding because tackling the hot steel rods and fixing the electric appliances is not as easy as it looks because a welder has to put a lot of effort, and he also puts his life at stake.
+Safety is the first and foremost thing to consider while welding because tackling the hot steel rods and fixing the electric appliances is not as easy as it looks a welder has to put in a lot of effort, and he also puts his life at stake.
 A quality welding helmet should be used to protect yourself from the severe skin and eye damage that may cause the loss of your eyesight.
-The question arises here: ‘what are the main features we must notice while purchasing a welding helmet?’
+The question arises here: ‘What are the main features we must notice while purchasing a welding helmet?’

 1. Viewing Area

 The viewing area is one of those features that should be placed at the top while enlisting the features.
 Viewing the area of a welding helmet depicts the area from where a welder observes his task.
-If a welding helmet has an inappropriate viewing area, then a welder will definitely not be able to see the things properly, so the viewing area must be 4″ × 3″, which is considered large which is perfect to work at the restricted sites.
+If a welding helmet has an inappropriate viewing area, then a welder will definitely not be able to see things properly, so the viewing area must be 4″ × 3″, which is considered large and is perfect to work at restricted sites.
 And 3.5” × 1.75” is considered a small viewing area, so a viewing area of more than 2 inches is preferable, and the remaining depends on your needs.

 2. Arc Sensors